swkWien/gdcr2024/00_intro.md

 ---

-### How does it work?
+### How Does It Work?

 - We work on the same problem repeatedly.
-- Try out different approaches.
+- We try out different approaches.
-- Learn from each other.
+- We learn from each other.

 Practice - reflect - improve! 🥳